-The Academic Renewal Policy allows Lincoln College students with a cumulative GPA below 2.00 to have one opportunity to make a fresh start at the institution after an absence of three calendar years from any postsecondary institution.
+The Academic Renewal Policy allows Lincoln College students with a cumulative GPA below 2.00 one opportunity to make a fresh start in their academic career at the institution.
 Students can be granted Academic Renewal only once.
-Students must apply, in writing, for Academic Renewal to the Dean of Faculty and Instruction.
-Academic Renewal will be granted only if the student meets requirements for eligibility.
+Students requesting Academic Renewal may apply, in writing, to the Dean of Academic Affaris after at least one semester's grades have been posted subsequent to the student's re-admission to the College.
+Only those students who have interrupted their studies with the College for a period of one rolling calendar year or longer and have been re-admitted are considered eligible for Academic Renewal.

 All previously attempted coursework remains on the student's official transcript.
-If a student is granted Academic Renewal, the Academic Renewal grade point average begins when the student resumes taking courses at Lincoln College.
+If a student is granted Academic Renewal, the Academic Renewal grade point average begins with the semester in which the student was readmitted to the College.
 Lincoln College will place a statement on the student's transcript indicating the Academic Renewal status and the beginning of a separate Academic Renewal GPA.
 The Academic Renewal GPA will replace the institutional cumulative GPA for those students who are granted Academic Renewal.
 The Academic Renewal GPA will be used for determining academic standing and eligibility for graduation.
 At least 50% of work toward a degree must be completed after the granting of Academic Renewal status for a student to be eligible for honors at graduation.